 Corneal epithelial dendritic cells are antigen presenting cells that initiate the immune response to infectious or inflammatory agents.
-They are increased in patients with prediabetes, type 1 and type 2 diabetes.
-This may make patients with prediabetes or diabetes have a prolonged or exaggerated immune response to offending corneal agents.
+They are increased in patients with prediabetes, type 1, and type 2 diabetes.
+This may make patients with prediabetes or diabetes has a prolonged or exaggerated immune response to offending corneal agents.

-, below, shows in vivo confocal images of central corneal innervation (purple lines) which is reduced in patients with prediabetes and diabetes.
-Corneal epithelial dendritic cells are increased in patients with prediabetes and diabetes as shown by the yellow arrows above.
+, below, shows in vivo confocal images of central corneal innervation (purple lines), which is reduced in patients with prediabetes and diabetes.
+Corneal epithelial dendritic cells are increased in patients with prediabetes and diabetes, as shown by the yellow arrows above.